object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

-The second reason that understanding abstract data types is important is that a good implementation of a well designed abstract data type will have well defined performance characteristics.
-In particular the optimal algorithmic complexity, expressed in big 'O' notation, of operations on abstract data types will be known.
+The second reason that understanding abstract data types is important is that a good implementation of a well designed abstract data type will have well-defined performance characteristics.
+In particular, the optimal algorithmic complexity, expressed in big 'O' notation, of operations on abstract data types will be known.
 Recall the definition of big 'O':